It is surprising how few insurance agencies have adopted SEO as a lead generation strategy for their business.

 The first thing that you should do when launching a website is install Google Analytics tracking software.

-It is free, takes a couple minutes to setup, and will be one of your, if not THE, best sources of information to optimize your website.
+It is free, takes a couple minutes to set up, and will be one of the, if not THE, best sources of information to optimize your website.